-Except during the morning hours, each time you order café, you will be served a small cup of dark, espresso-like coffee.
-If you want coffee with milk, when ordering ask for a café crème, not after they bring it.
-You may get a funny look if you ask for a café au lait, which is coffee with milk served in a bowl, always at home, for breakfast.
+Except during the morning hours, each time you order café, you will be served a small cup of dark, espresso-like coffee – a café express or café noir.
+If you want coffee with milk when ordering ask for a café crème, not after they bring it.
+You may get a funny look if you ask for a café au lait, which is coffee with milk served in a bowl, at home, for breakfast.
 Café noisette is an espresso with a touch of milk.

-No one will automatically bring milk with coffee.
-If you don’t understand why, assume it’s the same reason that McDonald’s in the United States don’t serve red wine.
+Waiters will not automatically bring milk with coffee.
+If you don’t understand why, assume it’s the same reason that McDonalds in the United States don’t serve red wine.
 If you want milk with your coffee, you need to specify each time to each waiter in each restaurant.
 There’s no master-file on how each visitor to France takes their coffee.
 (Although come to think of it, with the famous French bureaucracy and staggering paperwork, perhaps they’d be willing to take that on.)

 A new wave of coffee places has swept through Paris, offering coffee make with locally roasted beans and prepared with care.
 Here’s a list of my recommended places for drinking coffee in Paris.

-After dining, you’ll need to ask for the check when you want it, called ‘l’addition’—it’s considered very impolite to give a guest the check before they’ve asked for it.
+After dining, you’ll need to ask for the check when you want it, called ‘l’addition’—it’s considered impolite to give a guest the check before they’ve asked for it.
 If you’re pressed for time or having trouble getting the server’s attention, in casual places, it’s acceptable to go to the bar to pay.

 Tips are always included in the amount shown on the check.
-In Paris, it’s normal to round-up the check in restaurants, such as if the check is 19€, it’s normal to leave 1€ or so extra if you get very good service, but never required.
+In Paris, if the service is good, diners round-up the check in restaurants, such as if the check is 19€, it’s normal to leave 1€ or a few euros extra if you get very good service – but it’s never required.
 In general, it’s acceptable to leave approximately 5% extra for very attentive service.
 But some Parisians get upset that Americans leave generous tips, rightfully fearing it will lead to future earnings expectations.